Ultimate Fantastic Four: Publication history

 Ultimate Fantastic Four was the fifth continuing series of the Ultimate Marvel series, after Ultimate Spider-Man, Ultimate X-Men and The Ultimates and Ultimate Marvel Team-Up.
 The first writers assigned by project leader Bill Jemas were Mark Millar (The Ultimates, Ultimate X-Men) and Brian Michael Bendis (Ultimate Spider-Man, Ultimate X-Men), who had both previously written comics in the Ultimate Marvel universe.
 Grant Morrison was involved in conceptualizing Ultimate Fantastic Four and was at one point set to write the series.
-However, they departed from Marvel for an exclusivity contract with DC Comics before this could be finalized.
+However, Morrison departed from Marvel for an exclusivity contract with DC Comics before this could be finalized.
 Bryan Hitch designed the costumes for the characters, thus explaining their aesthetic resemblance to the costumes worn by the protagonists of The Ultimates.

 In the Ultimate Fantastic Four Vol. 1 hardcover edition, Millar and Bendis write about the somewhat odd circumstances of their collaboration.
 Foremost, virtual communication was the only method available as Millar lives in Glasgow, Scotland, and Bendis in Portland, Oregon.
 Secondly, they both had considerably different writing styles, as Millar's stories are typically fast-paced and widescreen, while Bendis' output is more dialogue-heavy and slow-paced and both writers feared it could wreck the project.
 It was agreed that Millar would write the plot and Bendis finalized the scripts based on his plots.

 Millar completely rewrote the origin for the protagonists because he was not satisfied with the original 1961 story, in which the four team members steal a space craft to beat the Soviets to the moon.
 In their version, Millar and Bendis wrote a story in which Reed Richards is a child prodigy, protected by his burly friend Ben Grimm from bullies, who had invented a method of teleportation in his youth.
-He is discovered by government official Willie Lumpkin, and subsequently recruited into a think tank/school located in the upper floors of the Baxter building.
+He is discovered by government official Willie Lumpkin, and subsequently recruited into a think tank/school located in the upper floors of the Baxter Building.
 There he meets Professor Storm, who leads the project, and his children, bioengineer Susan Storm and her younger brother Johnny.
 Reed also becomes the rival of Victor Van Damme, a fellow student.
 When Reed turns 21, he plans to teleport an apple into a parallel universe (the "N-Zone"), but Van Damme claims Reed's calculations are wrong and changes the setup at the last minute.
-The five students are teleported through the N-Zone, and when they rematerialize, they return heavily mutated.
-After the Fantastic Four return to the Baxter building, they face their first opponent, Mole Man.
+The five students are teleported through the N-Zone, and when they rematerialize, they are heavily mutated.
+After the Fantastic Four return to the Baxter Building, they face their first opponent, Mole Man.